hackclub/hackclub/workshops/NeuralNetFromScratch/README.md

 In this worshop you will see some very basic linear algebra concepts such as the Dot product and the transpose operation.
 You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short linear algebra series from 3b1b: https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab

-# Getting started
+## Getting started

-To get started, we must import numpy
+To get started, we must import numpy.
+Numpy is a popular Python library with pre-made math functions, constants, and operations.
 ```python
 import numpy as np
 ```
-Next, we need to assign random weight values (We will tweak these values later with something called backpropagation)
+Next, we need to assign random weight values (We will tweak these values later with something called backpropagation).

+These weight values are the most important part of your model.
+They are what you get after training.
+These values are responsible for transforming your input data when you are ready to use your neural network.
+For example, if I input a picture of a cat, the weight values have the honor of deciding which nodes turn on at each layer to conclude that the picture is a cat and not a dog.

 ```python
 np.random.seed(1)